mikeraab/docker101/Participant-Guide.md

 First SSH into a Worker Node in your Pre-built ContainerCS instance using the SSH key that you used when you provisioned the OCCS instance.

-To find a Worker Node IP address, log into your Oracle Cloud My Services Portal and use one of the Public IPs from a Worker Note in the Container Cloud Service Console:
+To find a Worker Node IP address, log into your Oracle Cloud My Services Portal and use one of the Public IPs from a Worker Node in the Container Cloud Service Console:

 <img src=images/003-worker-ip.png />
 ***